 Type = Defect

 Click on Save and Run.
 The defect which we have just created is displayed below.
 No SQL statements need to be created.
 Everything can be done through the query itself.

-We will name this query as ‘Defects Owned by Me’ and use it later in the tutorials and add it to the dashboard.
+We will name this query as “Defects Owned by Me” and use it later in the tutorials to add it to the dashboard.

-In this section, we will see how to add custom attributes and do the basic workflow changes.
-The customization can be done if the user who logged in has Jazz Project Admin privileges.
+In this section, you will see how to add custom attributes and make basic workflow changes.
+Customization can be done if the user who logged in has Jazz Project Admin privileges.

 For more details on privileges please check here.